tcquinn/gauge-theory/tangent_spaces.md

 (3) The coordinate systems stitch together smoothly.
 More precisely, whenever two subsets $O_\alpha \cap O_\beta \neq \emptyset$ , the map $\psi_\beta \circ \psi_\alpha^{-1} \colon \mathbb{R}^n \rightarrow \mathbb{R}^n$ is $C^\infty$.

 ### Discussion
-More properly, we'd start with a topological space rather than a set and oppose some additional conditions on the interaction between the topology and the coordinate systems and that would give us more structure, but we don't need the extra structure for this discussion.
+More properly, we'd start with a topological space rather than just a set and oppose some additional conditions on the interaction between the topology and the coordinate systems and that would give us more structure, but we don't need the extra structure for this discussion.

 ## Tangent vectors